Doctors have a lot of tools that can treat melanoma. Generally, the earlier you and your doctor catch it, the simpler it is to handle.

 - Anxiety or depression

-The side effects you have depend on the stage of your disease, how much treatment you get and how long it takes, and your general health.
+The side effects you have depend on the stage of your disease, how much treatment you get, how long it takes, and your general health.
 Some of them can last for a while after you finish treatment.
 Be sure to tell your doctor if you have any side effects, even if you think they’re no big deal.
 There are almost always ways to control them so you’ll feel better.

 After Your Treatment

 Melanoma can come back after treatment.
-It can show up where it was before, or it can start on other places on your skin or in an organ inside your body like your liver.
+It can show up where it was before, or it can start in other places on your skin or in an organ inside your body like your liver.
 Your doctor will want to watch you closely for signs that the disease has returned, so it’s important to keep your appointments for checkups.

 How often you have to see your doctor depends on what stage your melanoma was in when you were diagnosed.
 Usually it’s every 6-12 months for disease in the early stages, and every 3-6 months for more advanced ones.